🧡 Skip to main content🔍 Skip to search

 Troubleshooting?

-Set default folder for troubleshooting data.
+Set the default folder for troubleshooting data.
 Now, let us configure Actions that will gather some data in case the ping command fails to reach the server.
 Since the external commands like ping and tracert will output returned data into text files, we need to specify a folder in which these files will be created.

 Change Current Folder · C:\PING